 Medication may be combined with therapy, though there isn’t a lot of research on medication to reduce suicide risk.
 Clozapine, an antipsychotic, is currently the only approved medication for this purpose.

-Using medication comes with the risk of substance abuse, which can lead to addiction and complicate the healing process.
+Using medication comes with the risk of substance use, which can lead to addiction and complicate the healing process.
 A comprehensive treatment plan involving psychotherapy helps reduce this risk.

 Another option is collaborative care.
 A behavioral health care manager works with the individual and a mental health specialist to create a personalized treatment plan.
 The manager checks in on the individual to ensure they’re doing well and consults the specialist if adjustments are needed.